Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 curl http://localhost:8001/

-The first thing to do when getting started is to correctly forward a URL to a backend service.
+The first thing to do when getting started is to ensure a URL can be correctly forwarded to a backend service.

-- Register Service: Define the upstream address and protocol.
+- Register Service: Define upstream address and protocol.

 - Create Route: Determine which requests hit the aforementioned Service.

-- Verify Forwarding: Access the proxy entry via
+- Verify Forwarding: Access the proxy entry point via

 curlor a browser.